signal18/replication-manager/README.md

 extra_max_connections = 10
 ```

-Also, to better protect consistency it is strongly advised to disable *SUPER* privilege to users that perform writes, such as the MaxScale user when the Read-Write split module is instructed to check for replication lag.
+Also, to better protect consistency it is strongly advised to disable *SUPER* privilege to users that perform writes, such as the MaxScale user when the Read-Write split module is instructed to check for replication lag:

 ```
 [Splitter Service]